meetbryce/unify/docs/INFORMATION_SCHEMA.md

 Unify maintains table metadata even for tables and views that are NOT created by adapters.
 Any `SELECT ..
-INTO` or `CREATE VIEW` operation will update a record in `unify_schema.tables` that tracks the population event for the table.
+INTO` or `CREATE VIEW` operation will update a record in `information_schema.tables` that tracks the population event for the table.

+## Implementation

+The information schema is maintained by SQLAlchemy classes that are configured